SonghuaHu-UMD/songhuahu-umd.github.io/_pages/Human Mobility_New.md

 My research leverages them for traffic flow monitoring, traffic emission estimation, and environmental justice analysis：

 > <a href="https://senseable.mit.edu/"><img style="float: left" src="https://songhuahu-umd.github.io/images/Camera0.png" width="300" hspace="10"></a>
-By scraping camera footage from over 800 traffic cameras in New York, we reconstruct a citywide emission model to quantify pedestrian exposure to traffic emission considering environmental justice.
+By scraping camera footage from ~ 800 traffic cameras in New York, we reconstruct a citywide emission model to quantify pedestrian exposure to traffic emission considering environmental justice.
-Via cutting-edge object detection, tracking, and segmentation method, we extract detailed traffic flow, pedestrian volume, and > 3000 vehicle modes from camera footage, providing more accurate and detailed inputs for both micro and macro traffic emission models.
+Via cutting-edge object detection, tracking, and segmentation method, we extract real-time traffic flow, pedestrian volume, and > 3000 vehicle modes from camera footage, providing more accurate and detailed inputs for traffic emission models.

 > <a href="https://senseable.mit.edu/"><img style="float: left" src="https://songhuahu-umd.github.io/images/camera0.gif" width="300" hspace="10"></a>
-Currently, most traffic cameras installed in the urban area only provide low-FPS footage to the public.
+Most traffic cameras installed in the urban area only provide low-FPS footage to the public.
 We propose a unified framework capable of extract traffic flow data from videos of varying quality, covering super-low FPS (< 1/5), low FPS (1/5 - 1), and high FPS (>1) videos.
-Our approach integrates the fundamental diagram, distance-based tracking, and ByteTrack methods, tailored to the respective FPS types.
+Our approach integrates fundamental diagram, distance-based tracking, and ByteTrack methods, tailored to the respective FPS types.
-Furthermore, we've developed an entirely automated traffic detector generator that leverages vanishing point detection and road segmentation techniques.
+We also develop an entirely automated traffic detector generator that leverages vanishing point detection and road segmentation techniques.

 ---